 40 reps total.

-Use either a cuffed band or a regular short looped resistance band (without cuffs).
+Use either a cuffed band or a regular short-looped resistance band (without cuffs).

-SECRET TIP: Your weekly workouts bring results, yes, but your workouts when combined with an anti-inflammatory diet will bring exponential results.
+SECRET TIP: Your weekly workouts bring results, yes, but your workouts, when combined with an anti-inflammatory diet, will bring exponential results.
 For most people, this is the missing piece to the puzzle.

-When you eat a mediocre diet, your workouts are just burning some of the calories you’ve already consumed that day.
+When you eat a mediocre diet, your workouts are just burning some calories you’ve already consumed that day.
 But when your nutrition is on-point, your workouts accomplish so much more.
 I can’t emphasize this point enough.

 Best Glute Isolation Exercises: Prone Jump-Aparts